Rules and Guidelines for Graduate Studies in the East Asian Studies Department

 Together, the three fields of the Examination must include more than one discipline or linguistic area.
 For example, for a student in Japanese history, one of the minor fields could be in Chinese or Korean history, or it could be in a different discipline of Japanese studies such as literature, art, or religion.
 Minor fields may also be taken in cultures unrelated to the major field, or to East Asian Studies in general.

 Students should notify the Director of Graduate Studies about the planned date of the Examination and about the members of the committee.
-Students should meet with all members of the committee at least one semester before the Examination in order to obtain a clear idea about the scope of the individual fields and to agree on a reading list.
-Depending on the field, students are either given reading lists or are asked to develop such lists and then have them discussed and approved by the respective member of the faculty.
+Students should be in regular contact with the supervisor of their exams during the semester before the examination, and, ideally, before that.
+Examiners expect students to keep in contact with them, but the onus is on the student to set up appointments and keep on schedule.
+These meetings are necessary for the student to obtain a clear idea about the scope of the individual fields and to agree on a reading list.
+Depending on the field, students are either given reading lists or are asked to develop such lists in conversation with the respective member of the faculty.
+Communication with the faculty examiner is crucial to succeeding in the general exam.

 According to University regulations, all three fields must be examined during one period of ten consecutive days set by the Graduate School three times per year (in October, January, and May).
 The individual examiner determines whether the written exam is in the sit-down or take-home format.
 The three separate written exams are then followed by a joint two-hour-long oral exam with all three examiners present.

-The possible outcomes of the General Examination are: pass and advance to doctoral candidacy; fail and retake the Examination once; pass, but at a low level and be advised to accept the terminal M.A.; fail a second time and receive the terminal M.A.
+There are four possible outcomes of the General Examination: 1) pass and advance to doctoral candidacy; 2) fail and retake the Examination once; 3) pass, but at a low level and be advised to accept the terminal M.A.; 4) fail a second time and receive the terminal M.A.
 The requirement for a terminal M.A. degree shall include the successful completion of at least 12 research seminars and advanced language reading courses.

 Advancement to candidacy will be conveyed to the student by the Director of Graduate Studies.
 In some cases, the Director of Graduate Studies may seek the approval of the entire Department before a student may advance to candidacy.
 In case where a student has sustained the General Examination but has not demonstrated to his/her examiners’ satisfaction the ability to continue, he/she may be asked to accept a terminal M.A. degree and to withdraw from the University.

 The student must pass each of the three field examinations.
+Should a student fail the examinations, examiners will provide the student with feedback and clear guidelines for improvement before the student re-takes the exam.
 A student who fails one or more of the examinations must retake those fields within one year.
 By Graduate School rule, failure a second time automatically results in withdrawal from the University.

 Having passed the General Examination and advanced to doctoral candidacy, students focus their energies on the doctoral dissertation.
 The dissertation should represent an original and significant contribution to knowledge in general, and to field in particular.
 It should be based on primary research and demonstrate the student’s capacity to pursue independent research in his/her field.
 The scope and length of the dissertation should be such that a finished project can be completed within three years of work.
 The dissertation must be written and submitted in English.